How to Buy the Best Mattress

 Which type of mattress should you get?

 The type of mattress you choose all comes down to your personal preference and budget.
 Most Which? members choose pocket-sprung mattresses.
 But unlike memory foam mattresses, they don't mould to your shape.
-You'll also see continuous coil and open coil mattresses, which are usually cheaper than the other types of mattress, and latex mattresses.
+You'll also see continuous coil and open coil mattresses, which are usually cheaper than the other types of mattress, as well as latex mattresses.

 For more information about mattress types, see our guide to choosing the best type of mattress.